hynas321/Scribbly/README.md

 Host is able to set:
 + number of rounds
-+ types/categories of random words
++ type of random words
 + timespan of each round

 ## Technological specification

-Websockets are used for the client-server communication.
+Websockets are used for managing chat and the drawn image.

 #Frontend
 + `React` with `Typescript` (built with Vite)
 + `Bootstrap` library for styling

 #Backend
-+ `ASP.NET Core Web API` (REST API)
++ `ASP.NET Core` (REST API)
 + `MySQL` database
 + `Dapper` ORM framework
 + `Wordnik API` to fetch random word